go-pascal/iban/README.md

 GoLang IBAN Validation module

 The BBAN ckeck is not yet implemented.
-This is needed for teh countries where the IBAN ckecksum is a constant.
+This is needed for the countries where the IBAN ckecksum is a constant.
 Currently the validation will return false.
 Concerned countries:
 Macedonia, Bosnia and Herzegovina, East Timor, Mauritania, Montenegro, Portugal, Slovenia, Tunisia